nsfmc/generic-cx-content/05.essays/50.font-descriptors/essay.md

 title: chaining font descriptors in uikit
 -
+codelang: swift
+-
+metadesc: As part of khan academy's last healthy hackathon, i had a chance to learn about UIFont and UIFontdescriptors.
+Here's how you can use them to activate opentype features in your iOS app with swift.
+-
+metaphoto: @pathJqQO.png
+-
 content:

 A  [few months ago](http://healthyhackathon.khanacademy.org) i decided to try my hand at doing some work in swift but i ended up yak shaving my way into finally understanding what's going on in textkit.
 One of the neat things i came across was this idea of chaining font descriptors to progressively activate opentype features on a font.
 Now that we're in [full blown hack week](http://hackweek.khanacademy.org) at khan academy, i'm taking the time to use this code for a project i'm working on.